hilbix/tino/howto/namespace.md

 Following
 - creates cgroup `memlimit`
 - Sets a 3GB RAM limit
-- Allows an additional use of max 3GB of swap space
+- Allows an additional use of max 3GB of swap space.
+Note that this means, it can occupy up to 6GB in swap if everything is swapped out.
 - And dynamically reduces the RAM consumption to 1GB in case there is memory pressure

 ```